jbcodeforce/aws-studies/docs/infra/security.md

 ### Encrypted AMI sharing process

-* AMI in source account is encrypted with KMS Key form source account
+* AMI in source account is encrypted with KMS Key from source account.
-* AMI image should authorize the Launch permission for the target account
+* AMI image should authorize the Launch permission for the target account.
-* Define IAM role for the target account to use, and share KMS key accesses (DescribeKey, ReEncrypted, CreateGrant, Decrypt) via the role
+* Define IAM role for the target account to use, and share KMS key accesses (DescribeKey, ReEncrypted, CreateGrant, Decrypt) via the role.
 * When launching EC2 instance from this AMI in the target account, it is possible to use a new, local KMS key to re-encrypt the volumes.

 ## Organizations